Military Flying Evaluation Board (FEB), FNAEB, and FFPB – Military Defense Lawyer

 Military Pilots Can Face A Loss Of Their Authority To Fly or Even Lose Their Wings

-This adverse action against a military pilot can result from alleged misconduct, aviation mishap, failure to progress in training, or alleged violation of aviation rules and regulations.
+This type of adverse action against a military pilot can result from alleged misconduct, aviation mishap (accident or damage), failure to progress in training, or alleged violation of aviation rules and regulations.
 It is an extremely serious adverse action for a military member, and pilot, to face.
 An FEB can have a significant impact on a military member’s career (promotion and assignments) – and could even lead to administrative discharge/separation, particularly in this time of military drawdowns.
-Because of this, having an experienced and aggressive civilian defense attorney on your side could be absolutely vital in these military cases.
+Because of this, having an experienced and aggressive military defense attorney on your side could be absolutely vital in these military cases.

-Attorney Richard V. Stevens has handled military aviation cases in different service branches involving the following:
+Attorney Richard V. Stevens has handled military aviation cases in different service branches over the years, some of which include the following:

 - F-22 (Raptor): mishap, FEB